About the Feminist Press:

 Founded in 1970, we began as a crucial publishing component of second wave feminism, reprinting feminist classics by writers such as Zora Neale Hurston and Charlotte Perkins Gilman, and providing much-needed texts for the developing field of women’s studies with books by Barbara Smith and Grace Paley.
 Since then, we have published feminist literature from around the world, by best-selling authors such as Shahrnush Parsipur, Ruth Kluger, and Ama Ata Aidoo, as well as North American writers of diverse race and class experiences, such as Paule Marshall and Rahna Reiko Rizzuto.

-We have become the vanguard for books on contemporary feminist issues of equality and gender identity, with authors as various as Dr. Brittney Cooper, Sarah Schulman, Michelle Tea, and Juli Delgado Lopera.
+We have become the vanguard for books on contemporary feminist issues of equality and gender identity, with authors as various as Dr. Brittney Cooper, Sarah Schulman, Michelle Tea, Grace M. Cho, and Julián Delgado Lopera.

-The Archive Intern will report to the Feminist Press executive director, and coordinate with board, staff, and other key stakeholders internally and externally.
+The Editorial Research Intern will report to senior editor Lauren Rosemary Hook, and coordinate with the executive director, staff, and other key stakeholders internally and externally.

 Key tasks include: